Eleanor Nesbitt

-Eleanor Nesbitt (born 1951) is a British emeritus professor in Education Studies at the University of Warwick, and a founding member of the UK's Punjab Research Group and the Journal of Sikh and Punjab Studies as well as coediting Brill's Encyclopedia of Sikhism.
+Eleanor Nesbitt (born 1951) is a British emerita professor in Education Studies at the University of Warwick, and a founding member of the UK's Punjab Research Group and the Journal of Sikh and Punjab Studies as well as coediting Brill's Encyclopedia of Sikhism.

 Early life and education

-Eleanor Nesbitt was born in 1951 to Martha Eleanor Nesbitt and William Ralph Nesbitt.
-She attended Talbot Heath School in Bournemouth before studying classics and theology at Girton College, Cambridge.
+Eleanor Nesbitt was born in 1951 to Martha Eleanor Nesbitt and the Reverend William Ralph Nesbitt.
+She attended Talbot Heath School in Bournemouth before reading classics and theology at Girton College, Cambridge.

 Career

-Nesbitt completed teacher training at Oxford before travelling to India.
-There, she taught in Nainital from 1974 to 1977.
-After returning to England in 1977 she spent two years teaching in a comprehensive school in Coventry, and subsequently carried out research in Nottingham.
+Nesbitt completed teacher training at Oxford.
+From 1974 to 1977, she taught in Nainital and travelled widely in India.
+In 1977, she returned to England, taught for two years in a comprehensive in Coventry, then carried out research in Nottingham.
 She became professor in education studies at the University of Warwick.

 Nesbitt published studies on Sikh children in Coventry in 1991, 1997, 1999, 2000, 2004, and 2009.
 Her 1993 book, titled Hindu children in Britain and co-authored with Robert Jackson, is considered by several scholars in religious studies, including Dermot Killingley, as important in that field.
 In 1998 she published an article on British, Asian, and Hindu identity.
-In 2001 she published her research on what Hindus in the UK believed.
+In 2001, she published her research on what Hindus in the UK believed.

 Her 2024 book, titled Sikh: Two Centuries of Western Women's Art & Writing, documents Sikh history through western women's encounters with Sikhs and their culture.

 Awards and honours

-In 2003 Nesbitt delivered the Swarthmore Lecture, and in 2009 gave the George Richardson lecture.
+In 2003, Nesbitt delivered the Swarthmore Lecture, and in 2009 gave the George Richardson lecture.